joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 3. Actions are resolved in descending order; highest to lowest.
 4. Players who reduce difficulty to 0 roll no dice; initiative remains 0.

-More dice in the pool, higher chance of gaining initiative (see Fourth Earth SA “Skills and tools addition” section).
+More dice in the pool, higher chance of gaining initiative (see “Skills and tools addition” section).

 Consider: